SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExercise.md

 ```
 > [!NOTE]
 > **Earn 25 DevOps** points by emailing screenshots of the Parameters page and the Interface page of the element card to <support.data-acquisition@skyline.be>.
-Be sure to send them before Thursday, June 13th, 6 PM CEST.